 Spaying and Neutering Veterinarian

-There are many reasons owners choose to spay or neuter their pets, including factors related to health and behavior, and concerns over the current overpopulation crisis in companion animals.
-With regards to the latter, there are currently far more animals in need of a home than homes looking for a new pet.
+There are many reasons owners choose to spay or neuter their pets.
+These include factors related to health and behavior and concerns over the current overpopulation crisis in companion animals.
+Regarding the latter, there are currently many more animals in need of a home than homes looking for a new pet.

 After the surgery is complete, your pet will be put in a recovery area.
 The patient will be given pain relief medication and diligently observed until he or she is awake.
-At World of Animals at Bensalem, we recommend your pet wears an Elizabethan collar (cone) at home to prevent licking the incision, and continued medication for the pain.
-In the 2 weeks following the procedure, your pet will need to be well-rested, and activity which is not necessary should be limited.
+At World of Animals at Bensalem, we recommend your pet wear an Elizabethan collar (cone) at home to prevent licking at the incision and continuing medication for the pain.
+In the two weeks following the procedure, your pet will need to be well-rested, and activity that is unnecessary should be limited.